rpsingh2/dlsd/code/9/README.md

 ## Experimental Setup
 The runtime of a differential evolution algorithm optimizing a genetic algorithm ended up being a lot longer than expected.
 We thought of swapping out a standard genetic algorithm for NSGA-II since the later is supposed to be faster than a GA <sup>[1]</sup>.
 Even when switching out the standard genetic algorithm for a NSGA-II implementation, the runtime was still quite considerable.
-With this being said, we found it infeasible to optimize genetic algorithms that optimize each DTLZ model and objective combinations we used previously.
+With this being said, I found it infeasible to optimize genetic algorithms that optimize each DTLZ model and objective combinations I used previously.

-We instead focused on optimizing GAs that optimized DTLZ5 with 2, 4, 6, and 8 objectives with 10 decisions.
+I instead focused on optimizing GAs that optimized DTLZ5 with 2, 4, 6, and 8 objectives with 10 decisions.
 From the last homework it was clear to see that DTLZ5 with 2, 4, 6 and 8 all had varying degrees of success when it comes to obtaining maximal hyper volumes.
 DTLZ5 with 6 and 8 objectives were especially low.
-We thought it would be interesting to see if we could improve on those results by optimizing NSGA-II and seeing if the modified optimizer gets on average a better hypervolume.
+It would be interesting to see if the initial results could be improved upon by optimizing NSGA-II and seeing if the modified optimizer gets on average a better hypervolume.

 Our DE that optimizes NSGA-II has the following parameters:
 * 30% Crossover Rate